Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Earl L. Hatley is co-founder of LEAD Agency.
 He was the Executive Director for the Oklahoma Toxics Campaign when in 1993 he was asked by Rebecca Jim to become a technical advisor to her Cherokee Volunteer Society at the Miami High School.
 As more residents became involved, in 1997 LEAD Agency was incorporated.
 Earl was the first Board President for LEAD Agency until 2003 when he stepped down to become the Grand Riverkeeper.
 Earl still serves as the Grand Riverkeeper and technical leader for the staff at LEAD Agency.
 Earl is a well-trained organizer with 35 years experience in organizing and providing technical assistance to Indigenous and non-Indigenous non-profit groups and tribes in the US (including Alaska), with academic training that includes a MA in Political Science and ABD in Environmental Science.

-Dr. Katherine Meierdiercks is Associate Professor and Chair of Environmental Studies and Sciences at Siena College, Loudonville NY, where she teaches courses in watershed management; environmental field techniques; environmental research methods; Geographic Information Systems (GIS); and analysis techniques for soil, air, and water.
+Dr. Katherine Meierdiercks is Associate Professor of Environmental Studies and Sciences, and Director of the Academic Center for Sustainability at Siena College, Loudonville NY, where she teaches courses in watershed management; environmental field techniques; environmental research methods; Geographic Information Systems (GIS); and analysis techniques for soil, air, and water.
 She received her B.S. in Civil Engineering from Tufts University and her Ph.D. in Environmental Engineering from Princeton University.
 For the past several years, she and her students have been collecting field data and doing GIS mapping in the Kromma Kill and Patroon Creek watersheds, both tributaries to the Hudson River.
-And more recently, she and her students initiated and now run a COVID-19 wastewater surveillance program on campus.
+She serves as President of the Board of the Hudson River Watershed Alliance, a regional nonprofit whose mission is to, “unite and empower communities to project our shared waters.”

 Jim Kuipers is a mining environmental consultant, and the principal and a consulting engineer with Kuipers and Associates based in Wisdom, Montana.
 He received a B.S. from Montana College of Mineral Science and Technology in mineral process engineering, and is a registered professional engineer in Colorado and Montana.
 He grew up in a mining family and has worked on mining and environmental projects including project development, engineering design, permitting, operations, reclamation and closure, water treatment and financial assurance for over 40 years.
 Since 1996, his primary work has been as a consultant providing engineering and other technical expertise to governmental and non-governmental organizations relative to hardrock mining and other extractive resource environmental issues.